 It seems like the video may not be a parody, and those guys were dead serious.
 It's supposed to be a parody, yet Word of God states that they were serious about keeping physical contact to a minimum.

 This trope, in conjunction with New Media Are Evil, has been cited (especially by the "old media") as a major reason for the declining quality of news coverage in the Turn of the Millennium and beyond.
 The thesis is that, before the rise of the internet and cable news, there were only a few mass-market media outlets that had to moderate their reporting and editorials in order to avoid alienating large sections of the populace and going out of business.
 Today, on the other hand, it is possible to get several news sources that conform to a strictly ideological point of view, while lambasting more moderate sources as biased.
-Both the Fox News Channel and MSNBC explicitly style themselves as, respectively, the "honest" alternatives to the "biased" Mainstream Media (from a right-wing perspective and a left-wing one, respectively), while there exist countless blogs and news websites that do the same (and often take their biases to far greater extremes than the cable news networks).
+Both the and [[MSNBC]] explicitly style themselves as, respectively, the "honest" alternatives to the "biased" Mainstream Media (from conservative and liberal perspectives, respectively), while there exist countless blogs and news websites that do the same (and often take their biases to far greater extremes than the cable news networks).